Ecodenl/Woningdossier/docs/woonplan.md

 also be recalculated.
 The advices that have no changes (from updated questions) will not be re-categorized.

-An example: Say a user has filled in that his wall insulation is good, the calculations will categorize the advice to "complete".
-If a coach then notices there is no insulation at all, and changes this question, the advice will be re-categorized to "to-do", to reflect the new made change.
-Another advice, say glass insulation, which was positioned in category "complete" by the user, will still be in the category "complete".
+An example: Say a user has filled in that his wall insulation is good, the calculations will categorize the advice to `complete`.
+If a coach then notices there is no insulation at all, and changes this question, the advice will be re-categorized to `to-do`, to reflect the new made change.
+Another advice, say glass insulation, which was positioned in category `complete` by the user, will still be in the category `complete`.

+#### Mapping

+Categories and visibility are calculated for each advice separately.
+Visibility has a relatively easy mapping; Always visible, except for maintenance measures.
+Maintenance is only visible if the user has answered an expert question, and for roof maintenance measures, they are only visible if the measure year is within 5 years.

+Category mapping is more complex and is on a measure-basis.
+The most measures are mapped as being "if you have it, it's `complete`, else `to-do`".
+An example is insulation; insulation is `complete` if the user has any insulation, and `to-do` if the user has no or unknown insulation.

+Some measures have custom logic:
+- Glass is mapped to `complete` if the glass type is HR++ or better, else `to-do`.
+- HR-Boiler is mapped to `complete` if it was placed less than 10 years ago, `later` if between 10 and 13 years, and `to-do` if older than 13 years.
+- Solar panels are mapped to `complete` if the user has panels and no placing year, or less than 25 years ago, and `to-do` if the user has no panels or if the placing year is above 25.
+- Ventilation is the most complex; if the user has natural ventilation, it is always `to-do`.
+If the user has mechanical ventilation, we check if it is demand driven.
+If so, `complete`, else `to-do`.
+For the other two, we check the heat recovery.
+If the user has heat recovery, `complete`, else `to-do`.